96boards/documentation/ConsumerEdition/HiKey/Installation/Methods_of_Installation.md

 ***

+## NOOBS

+The NOOBS method allows you to place a microSD card into a HiKey to automatically boot an operating system on your board, from the SD card.
+This is the most simple of install methods and should be used by beginners.

+This method requires the following hardware:

+- HiKey with power supply
+- Host machine (Linux, Mac OS X, or Windows)
+- MicroSD card with 4GB or more of storage
+- USB Mouse and/or keyboard
+- HDMI Monitor with full size HDMI cable

+***

 ## SD Card Method

-The SD card method allows you to place a microSD card into the DragonBoard™ 410c to automatically boot and install the Linux Desktop onto the board.
-This method is generally simpler and should be used by beginners.
+The SD card method allows you to place a microSD card into a HiKey to automatically boot and install an operating system onto the eMMC of your board.
+This method is generally simpler than other methods and should be used by beginners.

 This method requires the following hardware: